Bhavesh352/google-sheets-to-supabase-sync/README.md

 * Automatically synchronizes data from Google Sheets to a Supabase PostgreSQL database.

--Updates the database in real time whenever a row is added or modified in the spreadsheet.
+* Updates the database in real time whenever a row is added or modified in the spreadsheet.

--Ensures structured and consistent cloud-based data storage.
+* Ensures structured and consistent cloud-based data storage.

 **How It Works (High-Level)**

-*Detects changes made in Google Sheets.
+* Detects changes made in Google Sheets.

-*Converts spreadsheet rows into structured JSON format.
+* Converts spreadsheet rows into structured JSON format.

-*Sends the formatted data securely to Supabase using REST API calls.
+* Sends the formatted data securely to Supabase using REST API calls.

-*Inserts or updates records in the PostgreSQL database.
+* Inserts or updates records in the PostgreSQL database.

 **Use Cases**

-*Lead and customer data management
+* Lead and customer data management

-*Form submission data storage
+* Form submission data storage

-*Student or employee record management
+* Student or employee record management

-*Inventory and stock tracking
+* Inventory and stock tracking